What is a heart attack?

 A heart attack happens when one or more areas of the heart muscle don’t get enough

 oxygen.
-This happens when blood flow to the heart muscle is blocked.
+This happens when blood flow to the heart muscle is narrowed or blocked.
+This

-A blood clot is the actual cause of a heart attack.
+A blood clot is the usual cause of a heart attack.
 It can form when there is a blockage

 in the arteries from plaque buildup.